Dog shedding graphic with a dog face and text about home remedies for reducing dog shedding

 Step 3: Condition to protect the skin barrier (yes, even short coats)

 Skipping conditioner is a huge reason shedding looks worse.
 Dry skin equals brittle hair shafts.
 Brittle hair breaks and releases constantly.
-Conditioning helps reduce static, supports hydration, and improves coat behavior so loose hair comes out on schedule.

 If the coat feels stressed, weak, or “cottony,” add a targeted repair step like Cindra Reconstructor.